School District Of The City Of York

 Please refer to the graphic below for additional information about the programming and structure provided by the Cornerstone program.
 Please note that the tiered structure applies to students in the elementary part of the program (grades 1-6).
 Secondary students (7th-9th) also receive small group and individualized instruction as well as daily Character Education classes in a more age-appropriate setting.

-For more information or questions about the Cornerstone Program, please contact Dr. Jamie Malloy at email@example.com or at 849-1218 ext.
-1246
+For more information or questions about the Cornerstone program, please contact the administrator, George Fitch, at firstname.lastname@example.org or at (717) 849-1218 ext.
+1246.

 Cornerstone students take initiative with ‘homework club’